eternalai-org/truly-open-ai/developer-guides/examples/decentralized-inference-api-dobby-polygon/README.md

 For those curious about how decentralized inference works: once the prompt is sent onchain, miners are randomly selected into a pBFT committee.
 They will first fetch the [Dobby model stored on Filecoin](https://gateway.lighthouse.storage/ipfs/bafkreietbqazyzzxg26hnhy5lsa2d3nfxl3tkps4p53f4stxfydfmgonx4), a decentralized storage network, and then run inference. ```2/3+1``` of the miners must provide the same deterministic response.

-## Step 3: Receive the Onchain DeepSeek-R1 response
+## Step 3: Receive the Onchain SentientAGI Dobby response

 You'll find the following info in the response.